Almighty-Finger/CFV_Pack_Sim/README.md

 Sets with images are all the TDs and BT01-BT10 + GBT01 and GTD01-03

-REMINDER: Because this website does not have cloud save...please use the save function to save your collection
+REMINDER: Because this website does not have cloud save...please use the save function(top right) to save your collection

+also with how GitHub work please fully refresh the site everytime there is an update (ctrl + shift + R)

 hope you guys like this thing i made